 Having taken my first underwater photographs on the classic Nikonos system both the III and then the V, I then moved into a housed system- a Canon EOS 50 housed in a Subal CE50 alloy housing, and SB105 Strobes.

-My current kit houses my preferred Canon camera systems and includes Nauticam housings for my 1DXII and 5DmkIV.
+My current kit houses my preferred Canon camera systems and includes Nauticam housings for my 5DmkIV.
 When I need artificial light underwater I choose Inon Z240 strobes.

-…I am using the EOS 5DmkIV and EOS 1DXII for video work in resolutions up to 6k above water and 5DmkIV below water with Scubalamp video lights.
+…I am using the EOSR7 for video work in resolutions up to 6k above water and 5DmkIV below water with Scubalamp video lights.

 My preference has been for Fuji reversal films, and most of my B.D.
 (Before Digital) collection is on Velvia, Provia, and Astia.

 I have an Imacon Precision II scanner for high-quality 35mm/medium format/6x12cm/5×4″ film scans.